behai-nguyen/behai-nguyen.github.io/_posts/2024-12-17-urllib3-self-signed-certificate.markdown

 Under the hood, the former uses the latter.
 I chose <code>urllib3</code> as I don't see <code>Requests</code> offering any significant advantages.

+<h2>Updated on 02/01/2025 -- Starts</h2>

+> ...as I don't see <code>Requests</code> offering any significant advantages.

+I was wrong.
+The <code>Requests</code> library offers a significant advantage.
+I have found that, on the server, if the endpoint handler redirects to another route with cookies, using the <code>urllib3</code> library, the server will not handle cookies correctly.
+We need to enable cookies ourselves, which I have not been able to figure out how to do.
+The <code>Requests</code> library handles cookies out of the box.

+Despite my erroneous assessment, the discussions on <code>urllib3</code> in this post are still relevant.

+<h2>Updated on 02/01/2025 -- Ends</h2>

 To install the <a href="https://pypi.org/project/urllib3/" title="The urllib3 library" target="_blank">urllib3</a>
 library in an active <code>venv</code> virtual environment, run the following command: